QueenBeeSC/swarm.city-Terminal/README.md

 # The Terminal - Swarm City's First Release

+The Swarm City app is a decentralized web app running on the Ethereum blockchain and is not available in the app stores.
+Simply visit https:swarm.city to begin.

 The Swarm City Terminal is the starting point of the user journey in Swarm City.
-It serves as the main entry screen into the Swarm City ecosystem and will lead you to [Boardwalk](https://github.com/swarmcity/sc-terminal/blob/master/README.md), the browser for the hashtags, starting with #ridesharing.
-It provides the Swarm City users the ability to create and manage a basic profile, exchange Arcade City tokens (ARC) for Swarm City Tokens (SWT), as well as sending and receiving SWT from any other wallet.
+It serves as the main entry screen into the Swarm City ecosystem and will lead you to [Boardwalk](https://github.com/swarmcity/sc-terminal/blob/master/README.md), the browser for the hashtags offering services, starting with #ridesharing.

+The first step is to create a SWT wallet.
+It provides Swarm City users the ability to
+  * create and manage a basic profile
+  * exchange Arcade City tokens (ARC) for Swarm City Tokens (SWT)
+  * view SWT balances
+  * send & receive SWT from any wallet

+We are also working on integrating a fiat to crypto exchange.
+SWT is exchanged directly between users over the Ethereum blockchain, no need for a middelman.
+The new wallet it is stored locally on your device; no central database.
+The password you choose will be used to encrypt your wallet on your device.
+Your wallet is as secure as you keep it, and there is no way to recover lost passwords.
+Welcome to the blockchain!
+Let's get started...

 <br>